timeflux/burst/README.md

 The application classifies single flashes.
 Epochs are triggered at each frame on 250ms windows.
 The classification pipeline computes xdawn covariances projected on the tangent space followed by a linear discriminant analysis.
 The resulting probabilities are [accumulated](https://github.com/timeflux/burst/blob/main/nodes/predict.py) in a circular buffer on which correlation analysis is performed.
 When enough confidence is reached for a specific target, a final prediction is made.

-Several accumulation engines are available, which can be configured either from the [classification graph](https://github.com/timeflux/burst/blob/main/graphs/classification.yaml) or adjusted in realtime using the contextual menu (by pressing the `s` key).
+Several accumulation engines are available, which can be configured either from the [classification graph](https://github.com/timeflux/burst/blob/main/graphs/classification.yaml) or adjusted in realtime from the control panel (by pressing the `s` key).

 The current default decision engine is _Steady_.